ali-kiyani/SafeTech/README.md

 ## Solution:

 In order to overcome this problem, we developed a system named as "Smart Find", which enables every individual to register the case of any mishap using our mobile app.
-This system works on the public-private partnership for the cameras installed i.e. Cameras installed by Govternment and cameras installed by public.
+This system works on the public-private partnership for the cameras installed i.e. Cameras installed by Government and cameras installed by public.
 After approval of case from Law Enforcement Officer, an automated smart search is initiated within that area using the cameras installed.
 After successful search, a report is generated which then assist the law enforcement officer to identify and track the person for which they are looking for.

 Video: https://www.youtube.com/watch?v=iAerWbY7l6Y